 It’s a choose your own adventure of accommodations at the retreat from the beautiful new lodge that includes common areas with couches to tent sites.
 There’s an option for any New Yorker – even those of us who don’t stock outdoor gear in our closets.

 Note that the rooms in the lodges are shared, so be prepared to make a few new best friends.

 And if we haven’t convinced you by now, there’s one more detail that’s important to mention.
 This event is produced by and raises money for the Appalachian Mountain Club.
 The AMC is a non-profit organization key to maintaining trails and providing low cost outdoor recreation opportunities to people of all ages and skill levels.
 Even if you can’t make the July retreat, there are events every weekend with great carpool options, instruction and more.

 How to get to Harriman from NYC

 Hop on the Metro-North to Tuxedo and then take the AMC shuttle ($5.00) to the Harriman Outdoor Center.
 It’s that easy.
-Tickets start at $75 for the weekend (tent) and $150 for the weekend (cabin).
+Tickets start at $65 for a Saturday day pass, and go up to $160 for the weekend (staying in a cabin).